-- Revenue and expenditure projections are based on the following general assumptions: - Revenues Projections: Based on historical growth. - Expenditure Projections: Based on known changes in future years. - This Outlook does not take into account: - Any revenue downturn in the event of a recession. - MOUs that are beyond the current contract periods. - The negative 7 percent investment returns the retirement systems achieved in 2021-22. - Potential costs associated with major infrastructure projects are included (LA Street Civic Building and the LA River).
+- Revenue and expenditure projections are based on the following general assumptions: - Revenues Projections: Based on historical growth. - Expenditure Projections: Based on known changes in future years and placeholder amount for anticipated labor deals (Fire). - This Outlook assumes: - Revenues to continue to grow consistent with historic trends. - No major expenditure or service increases. - Successor MOUs beyond the current and nearly completed contract periods will have no compensation adjustments (primarily impacts 2028-29 only). - No costs associated with major infrastructure projects (LA Street Civic Building and the LA River). - The \$80 million for Inside Safe is one time in nature, with a portion continuing in 2024-25 and then none after that.